dombrant/100-days-of-code/r1-log.md

 ### R1D72 (March 27th, 2018)
 Today I got the nav of my portfolio website working on mobile.
 It was much easier than I was anticipating.

+### R1D73 (March 28th, 2018)
+I did less work on my portfolio than yesterday, but I got an SVG hamburger icon for the mobile nav, and I re positioned the header elements on desktop devices.